Az154za/HA_esp32_cam/README.md

 - esp32 cam model : 3,59 dollar
 - antenna : about 3.4 dollars
 - Total cost : 7 dollars
+# Future ideas :
+- make it record ( on motion for data saving )
 # Images for the project :